elogind/elogind/README.md

           policy directory (--with-dbuspolicydir=/etc/dbus-1/system.d).
   * PolicyKit (optional)

 To build in directory build/:
     `meson build/ && ninja -C build`

+If you plan to use a build directory outside the source tree, make sure that it is not too '_far away_'.
+To detect broken setups, some compiler magic is included to check whether the relative path to the sources is shorter than the absolute path to each source file.
+So if you get an error like `error: size of array 'x' is negative` when the macro `assert_cc(STRLEN(FILE) > STRLEN(RELATIVE_SOURCE_PATH) + 1);` is expanded, put your build directory nearer to the source tree.

 Any configuration options can be specified as -Darg=value... arguments to meson.
 After the build directory is initially configured, the configuration can be changed with:
     `meson configure -Darg=value... build/`
 `meson configure` without any arguments will print out available options and their current values.

 Useful commands:
 ----------------